 Point Hacks earn up to $150 per applicant for this card.
 More about this →

-American Express have launched a 400 Airpoints Dollar signup bonus with the Airpoints Platinum Card – along with a new card design – which is on offer for new cardholders until 4th September 2017.
+American Express have extended the 400 Airpoints Dollar signup bonus with the Airpoints Platinum Card until 30th October 2017.

 The Airpoints Platinum Card replaced the Air New Zealand Platinum American Express and has an increased Airpoints dollar earn rate of 1 APD for every $59 spent.
 You’ll also receive two Priority Pass lounge visits and two visits to the American Express lounge in Sydney too.